GaelVaroquaux/website/content/science/2020_scientific_highlights.rst

 represents the data by continuous encoding on latent categories inferred automatically from recurrent substrings.

-This research is implemented in the `dirty-cat
-<https://dirty-cat.github.io/stable/>`_ Python library, which is making
+This research is implemented in the `skrub <https://skrub-data.org>`_ Python library, which is making rapid progress (and was originally called dirty-cat).
-rapid progress.

 |